Hitoshi-Nakanishi/python_dl/README.md

-# How to set up your machine learning environment using docker
+# python_dl: simple docker image for deep learning

 1. Select the environment from the flie list under environments/ and copy the file Dockerfile_xxx to gpu.Dockerfile By default, it's the latest environment for deep learning.